Nominations for this award are now closed.

 Submit a Nomination

-Nominations must be submitted electronically.
-All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2016, to be considered for the 2017 Honors and Awards Program.
+Nominations for 2019 will open in September 2018.
+All materials completed and submitted for each nomination must be received by the APTA Honors and Awards Program on or before December 1, 2018, to be considered for the 2019 Honors and Awards Program.
 Please note that the nominator is responsible for reviewing and ensuring the proper completion of all steps within the online nomination submission process before final submission.
-The 2018 Honors and Awards Program will start accepting awards in September 2017.

 View past award recipients for this award (.pdf).